Frequently Asked Questions

 How can we have a banner in the march to the Capitol?

 Each year we have a Banner Contest and the troop with the winning banner is able to be at the start of the march and help lead our group to the Capitol steps along with our CEO and other special guests!
 Even if you are not the winning troop you are still encouraged to bring your banner.
+Click here to learn more about the banner contest.

 How long is the march?